OlaviAikas/wizard-wars/README.md

  $ sudo apt install aptitude
  $ sudo aptitude install libboost-all-dev
  ```
+ Boost requires an older version of Python, so refuse the first upgrade path (which does nothing) with `n` and accept the second upgrade path (which downgrades Python) with `y`.
  * Finally we are ready to clone the repository and make:
  ```Bash
  $ git clone github.com/OlaviAikas/wizard-wars